Queex/well-msc-selfstudy/4_appendix.md

 # The Command Line - Appendix

-### Command Line Applications
+### Command Line 'Applications'

 Because of its origins as an operating system, there are many command line tools that behave like windowing applications, such as text editors and various kinds of viewers.
-The limitations of command line graphics mean they can only show text, and you can only control them using the keyboard.
+The limitations of command line graphics mean they can only show text, they (usually) take up the entire terminal screen, and you can only control them using the keyboard.

 The `man` command, mentioned earlier, is one such application.
 Or rather, `man` looks up the correct help pages and sends them to another tool called `info`, which displays them (an example of redirection in practice).

 These different applications tend not to be consistent with what keys do, although in most of them `q` will quit and put you back on the regular command line.
-If you find yourself in such an application and can't work out how to get out of it, in most cases `Control+C` will get you home.
+If you find yourself in such an application and can't work out how to get out of it, in most cases `Control+c` will probably get you home.

 Some useful command line applications are:
 - `top` will show a table of what processes are running on the computer, similar to Task Manager in Windows.
 Press `q` to quit.